 You can create the same issue with gym membership pricing too if you’re not careful and the indecision you’ll cause will be even worse given that a membership or training agreement is a much bigger commitment for the client.
-The result is the prospective client being much more likely to have to take some time to think about it – the phenomenon is known as choice paralysis, as seen in the above video.
+The result is the prospective client being much more likely to have to take some time to think about it – the phenomenon is known as choice paralysis, as seen in the below video.

 You can avoid this pitfall by making your pricing and package options easy to understand; give them two or three good options.
 For example, rather than tiered pricing for personal training sessions (1 per week – $70 each, 2 per week – $60 each, etc.) decide on the single figure your training is truly worth and charge a flat fee.
 With monthly memberships, a simple month-to-month or 12-month contract (with 12-months being slightly discounted) is all you need.

 Unfortunately, it’s common practice for gym managers and salespeople to let their hunger for the sale override their sense of fairness and give some customers discounts or added bonuses while charging others full price.
 For both moral and practical reasons, this is bad business.

 When members know they’re not being charged equally, it drastically reduces their respect for and trust in your business.
 In turn, they won’t recommend you to anyone they know and likely won’t even consider renewing their own membership down the road.